CCML-UCONN/CHEG-5395-4995/HPC/TACC.md

 You can find several different job submission scripts in the following directory:
 `$GRPDIR/share/example/scripts/batch`

-Pick the one meets your need most and edit the corresponding fileds.
+Pick the one meets your need most and edit the corresponding fields.